 Building a port.
 Building a nation

-Within just five years of entering the port operation business, Mitsui led the construction and operation of a new container terminal at a key gateway port in Asia.
+Within just five years of entering the port operation business, Mitsui, as part of a foreign consortium appointed by IPC, led the superstructure construction and operation of a new container terminal at a key gateway port in Asia.
 This project is expected to be the first of many in the same field.

 With over 260 million people, Indonesia is the fourth most populous nation in the world after China, India and the United States.
 Its economy is growing at a robust clip of 5 per cent, and with half of the population under 30, growth looks set to continue well into the future.

 Indeed, growth is so strong that Indonesia’s infrastructure can barely keep up.
 The country’s ports are a case in point, struggling to handle surging volumes of imports and exports.
 It was to resolve such bottlenecks that the Indonesian government in 2012 decided to expand Tanjung Priok Port, the country’s largest gateway port in Jakarta, tapping IPC, the state-owned port operator, for the job.
 This involved building a third international container terminal alongside the existing two, boosting the port’s overall capacity by 50 per cent from 3.6 million TEU (twenty-foot equivalent units) to 5.1 million TEU.

 IPC nominated three international companies, including Mitsui, as potential partners.
 Of these, it was Mitsui that ended up winning preferential negotiating rights in February 2013.
 Considering that Mitsui was a relative newcomer to the field of port operation, this was already a remarkable achievement.
 The company had entered the field two years earlier when it acquired a minority stake in a Thai container terminal in June 2011 and then bought Singapore-based Portek International, a specialist operator of mid-sized port terminals in developing countries, in September the same year.